SillyUtility/VirtualController/DRIVER.md

 	log stream --style compact --predicate 'process == "kernel" and eventMessage contains "[VirtualController"' --info --debug

+Stream messages from the macOS app and the driver (but some unrelated subsystems too):

+	log stream --style compact --predicate 'eventMessage contains "[VirtualController"' --info --debug

 # Where is the `IMPL` macro?

 From `DriverKit/OSObject.igg`: